palakmaheria/SampleDbAppArchitecture/README.md

 Following are its features:

-- Supports multiple database (sample has shown connectivity with MSSQL  and PostGres database)
+- Supports multiple database (sample has shown connectivity with MSSQL  and Postgresql database)
 - Connection to SQL server using Entity framework
 - Use of Automapper to acheive layer separation
 - Implement DI using castle windsor